Home / Blog

 You should do this in two places:

-• The stopcock.
-Often located under kitchen sinks, but sometimes utility rooms, under stairs or airing cupboards.
+• The stopcock: Often located under kitchen sinks, but sometimes in utility rooms, under stairs or airing cupboards.

 It’s worth turning both off as a precaution in case the water valve fails.

-If your leak is near any electrical sockets, you should turn off that circuit in your fuse box/consumer unit.
+Notes: If the leak is near any electrical sockets, you should turn off that circuit in your fuse box/consumer unit.

 2. Drain the taps